frnmst/cplint-installer/src/distributions/README.md

   - R
   - Docker

+#### Install actions

-- Pre install actions:
+- Pre:

         TO BE DEFINED

-- Install actions:
+- During:

         TO BE DEFINED

+- Post:
+  - Add `rsd` user and group.

+        # getent group rsd &>/dev/null || groupadd -r rsd >/dev/null
+        # getent passwd rsd &>/dev/null || useradd -s -r -g \
+        rsd rsd >/dev/null

+  - Add the new user to the `docker` group

+        # gpasswd -a rsd docker

+#### Remove actions

+- Pre:

+- During:

-- Post install actions:
+- Post:
-  - Make the docker image

-            TO BE DEFINED
-            $ make image

-- For sake of simplicity and consistency of what is already available, a Docker image is used.
+- Note: for sake of simplicity and consistency of what is already available, a Docker image is used.
 This will install some R dependencies as well as a fully fledged environment.

 ### SWISH (with the Cplint suite)